 "I'm terribly sorry that I took the life of their daughter, my lady."

 Pistorius said he did not have the chance to meet with Steenkamp's family, and that he believed they would not want to talk to him.

-The prosecutor also returned to a series of text messages that defense lawyers used during their questioning of Pistorius, including one in which Steenkamp said she was scared of Pistorius at times.
+Nel returned to a series of text messages that defense lawyers used during their questioning of Pistorius, including one in which Steenkamp said she was scared of Pistorius at times.

 Pistorius said she meant she was scared of how he reacted to things, but that he never shouted or screamed at her.

 He also denied earlier testimony by his former girlfriend, Samantha Taylor, saying she lied when she told the court he had screamed at her during their relationship.